cruft/cookiecutter-test/README.md

 # cookiecutter-test
-A cookiecutter template to test cruft change
+A cookiecutter template to test cruft changes